-We are an "emerging growth company" under the federal securities laws and will be subject to reduced public company reporting requirements.
 Investing in shares of our common stock involves a high degree of risk.
 You should purchase shares only if you can afford a complete loss of your investment.
-See "Risk Factors" beginning on page 34.
+See "Risk Factors" beginning on page 35.
 These risks include, among others:

-- This is a "blind pool" offering and we have not identified specific investments to acquire with the proceeds of this offering. - This is a "best efforts" offering and if we raise substantially less than the maximum offering, we may not be able to invest in a diverse portfolio of stabilized income-producing commercial real-estate, debt secured by commercial real estate and real estate-related assets. - The transaction price may not accurately represent the value of our assets at any given time and the actual value of your investment may be substantially less.
+- This is a "blind pool" offering and we have not identified specific investments to acquire with the proceeds of this offering. - This is a "best efforts" offering and if we raise substantially less than the maximum offering, we may not be able to invest in a diversified portfolio of income-producing commercial and multifamily properties, as well as other real estate-related assets. - The transaction price may not accurately represent the value of our assets at any given time and the actual value of your investment may be substantially less.
 The transaction price generally will be based on our most recently disclosed monthly NAV of each class of common stock (subject to material changes as described above) and will not be based on any public trading market.
 In addition, the transaction price will not represent our enterprise value and may not accurately reflect the actual prices at which our assets could be liquidated on any given day, the value a third party would pay for all or substantially all of our shares, or the price at which our shares would trade on a national stock exchange.
 Further, our board of directors may amend our NAV procedures from time to time. - The amount and timing of distributions we may make is uncertain.
 Distributions have been and may continue to be paid from sources other than cash flow from operations, including, without limitation, from borrowings, the sale of assets, or offering proceeds.
 The use of these sources for distributions may decrease the amount of cash we have available for new investments, share repurchases and other corporate purposes, and could reduce your overall return. - There is no public trading market for our common stock and repurchase of shares by us will likely be the only way to dispose of your shares.
 We are not obligated to repurchase any shares under our share repurchase plan and may choose to repurchase only some, or even none, of the shares that have been requested to be repurchased.
 In addition, repurchases will be subject to available liquidity and other significant restrictions.
 Further, our board of directors may modify, suspend or terminate our share repurchase plan.
 As a result, our shares should be considered as having only limited liquidity and at times may be illiquid. - All of our executive officers, some of our directors and other key real estate professionals are also officers, directors, managers and key professionals of our advisor, our dealer manager or other entities affiliated with Cantor, which we refer to as the Cantor Companies.
-As a result, they face conflicts of interest, including significant conflicts created by our advisor's compensation arrangements with us and other Cantor-advised programs and investors.
+As a result, they face conflicts of interest, including significant conflicts created by our advisor's compensation arrangements with us and other Cantor-advised programs and investors. - We may change our investment policies without stockholder notice or consent, which could result in investments that are different from those described in this prospectus. - If we fail to qualify as a REIT, it would adversely affect our operations and our ability to make distributions to our stockholders